jameshowe/fluentify/README.md

 ```
 _Note - first parameter of `consolidate` would be `"foobar"`_

-And that's all folks!
-If you have any questions or aren't quite sure about how to use the library please get in touch, I'll be happy to help.

 ## Bugs :beetle:

 As much as us developers hate to admit it, sometimes our code doesn't always work as intended :disappointed: If you happen to find a bug with Fluentify please raise an [issue](https://github.com/jameshowe/fluentify/issues) and I'll do my best to convince you it's by design!